 The world’s biggest cruise liners are hiring Filipino crews in various positions through relevant agencies.
 Bartenders, chefs, waiters, entertainers, and dealers are among the popular job opportunities.

 We recently traveled on a 16 day Antarctica cruise with Hurtigruten and most of the staff were Filipino!
-Talking to them about their jobs and their lifestyles, most said that it was the best job they had ever had and that this particular cruise company was the best to work for of them all!
+Talking to them about their jobs and their lifestyles, most said that it was the best job they had ever had and that this particular cruise company was the best of them all!

 If you think this is for you, go to any relevant travel agency and apply.
 They will process all your requirements including your Visa to your point of entry.
 Checkout POEA website for current openings

 Related Article: Check these TESDA online courses for FREE.

 2. Become an OFW in the Middle East or Singapore